open-horizon/open-horizon.github.io/docs/installing/install_microk8s_edge_cluster.md

    ```
    {: codeblock}

-6. Enable the container registry and configure docker to tolerate the insecure registry:
+6. Enable the container registry and configure Docker to tolerate the insecure registry:

    1. Enable the container registry: